 I am a frequent reader on Facebook of current business and entrepreneur pages.
 Something interesting I came across today on Inc. Magazine’s page was an article on Weebly’s CEO and how he is saying no to one of the hottest trends in E-commerce.
 Hence, I knew I had an interesting topic to blog about and explore further.

-Here is a quick description along with a helpful graphic from Oberlo of what dropshipping is for all readers who would like to be refreshed or have never heard of it before.
+Here is a quick description from Oberlo of what dropshipping is for all readers who would like to be refreshed or have never heard of it before.

 Dropshipping, basically, is where a platform online doesn’t keep any product in their inventory that it is selling.
 You are buying the item on their site and the company places the order to the supplier who has the product directly shipped to you from the supplier, never being handled by the site you actually bought the product from.
 This is an appealing business model as the company does not have to see or handle it, making for a much more efficient and profitable model.
 With this model, it is much easier for businesses to get started and off the ground running as they save capital, have more flexibility in locations they can operate out of, have lower overhead, can offer more products to the market, and can scale easier.